yinanericxue/Sentiment-Analysis-of-IMDb-Reviews-with-Recurrent-Neural-Network/README.md

 ## We then perform one-hot encoding on every word, which means if there are n amount of words, the one-hot vectors are n-dimensional.
 <img width="1133" alt="Screen Shot 2022-07-05 at 12 25 24 AM" src="https://user-images.githubusercontent.com/102645083/177273002-18694bdd-3d00-49e4-9eec-958e7d975eb1.png">

-## Since each word is represented by a ridiculously long matrix, we can dimensionality reduce each word
+## Since each word is represented by a ridiculously long matrix, we dimensionality reduce each word (from a 5000 x 1 to a 32 x 1 matrix in the movie review example).
 <img width="750" alt="Screen Shot 2022-07-05 at 12 44 36 AM" src="https://user-images.githubusercontent.com/102645083/177276592-fdc18e50-0810-49ee-a205-a19d9de24c4f.png">